crusaderky/xarray_mongodb/doc/nep18.rst

      :class:`xarray.IndexVariable` wraps a :class:`pandas.Index`, but the ``.data`` property converts it on the fly to a :class:`numpy.ndarray`.

-- A :class:`pint.quantity._Quantity` can directly wrap:
+- A :class:`pint.Quantity` can directly wrap:

   - a :class:`numpy.ndarray`, or
   - a :class:`sparse.COO`, or